-In preparation for ‘Patricia Piccinini: Curious Affection‘, it was necessary to make progress visits to Patricia’s studio in Melbourne to keep pace with her immense creative output.
+In preparation for the exhibition ‘Patricia Piccinini: Curious Affection‘, it was necessary to make progress visits to Piccinini’s studio in Melbourne to keep pace with her immense creative output.
 With so much to say about her work, and so many interesting people responsible for a giddying array of techniques, it was important that we record these visits to share.

-I made the pilgrimage with Jeremy Virag, QAGOMA cinematographer, on three occasions to capture the work flow and listen to Patricia’s ideas evolve, with so much activity to document, filming days stretched into the night.
-Back in Brisbane we sorted through days of footage to construct this immensely watchable introduction to Patricia, her studio, and her new artworks.
+I made the pilgrimage with the Gallery cinematographer on three occasions to capture the work flow and listen to Piccinini’s ideas evolve, with so much activity to document, filming days stretched into the night.
+Back in Brisbane we sorted through days of footage to construct this immensely watchable introduction to the artist, her studio, and her new artworks.

-Patricia is unquestionably one of Australia’s most imaginative, thoughtful, and exacting artists.
+Piccinini is unquestionably one of Australia’s most imaginative, thoughtful, and exacting artists.
 This-behind-the-scenes look into the ideation, creation, and fabrication process that inform studio life provides a rare insight into the workings of her formidable team.
-At the same time it also introduces many of Patricia’s key themes and inspirations in her own words.
+At the same time it also introduces many of the artists key themes and inspirations in her own words.
 This documentary has been paired with her exhibition walk-through highlighting four of her most recent works.

 Peter McKay is Curator, Contemporary Australian Art, QAGOMA

 Walk through the exhibition with Patricia Piccinini

 Subscribe to YouTube to go behind-the-scenes / Read more about your Australian Collection